1. What is Quarantine leave?

-- You should wear a face mask within the home if you cannot be isolated from other members of the household.
+- The individual who is self-isolating should wear a face mask within the home if he cannot be isolated from other members of the household.

-- No visitors are allowed into your home.
+- No visitors are allowed into the individual’s home.

 8. If an employee has to take a swab test and is called for this test days later, how should the period be considered?
 Is it quarantine leave?

 No, quarantine leave only applies when Public health authorities or any other public authority issue a quarantine order, unless the employee has been informed by Public Health Authorities that he/she has been in close contact with someone who tested positive should remain on mandatory quarantine and this before the order has been issued.
 The waiting time for the appointment and/or for the result has to be deducted from vacation leave or from sick leave if the employee is symptomatic.

 According to L.N.
 62 of 2020 where quarantine leave has been given the status of a special leave entitlement, quarantine leave will apply as soon as a quarantine order is issued.